 I have been following the air purifier market for some time now.
 I couldn’t help but notice the many popular GermGuardian air purifiers.
-However, the downside that has turned me off like many others is the design, which is kind of old school, outdated.
+However, the downside that has turned me off, like many others, is the old-school and outdated design.

 Table of Contents